vishal-12/ActiveDirectory/Dizzion-ActiveDirectory/README.md

-## The Dizzion-ActiveDirectory module enables automation and operations of an Active Directory environment.
+## ActiveDirectory module enables automation and operations of an Active Directory environment.